 Therefore, please do not forget to register at the residents registration office shortly after you arrive in Germany and to make an appointment with the foreigners authority.
 Your entry visa will allow you to travel within the Schengen area.

-New rules for the immigration of skilled workers to Germany will enter into force in early 2020.
+New rules for the immigration of skilled workers to Germany entered into force in early 2020.
 The new law extends the opportunities for qualified professionals from outside the European Union to come to work in Germany.